hexbatch/apple-core/v1/docs/layers/users.md

 * edit group attributes (any admin)
 * view group (any member)
 * add group member (any admin)
+* create a membership offer (any admin)
 * remove group member (any admin)
 * add admin (only if group owner)
 * remove admin (only if group owner)
 * change group ownership (only if owner)

+### Membership offers

+Membership offers can be sold in the marketplace, and allow the holder to redeem this for group membership. it only works one time

+Because this is a token, it can also be a token pool, and also have bounds and expiration, and permissions (only some users can use it)

 ## User wallet